LSAT® PREP IN PERSON COURSE

 After this session you will be able to recognize relationships between Mismatched Concepts; recognize common patterns of Overlooked Possibilities; untangle LSAT arguments; and recognize, identify, and answer Assumption, Flaw, Strengthen/Weaken, Assumption Family Principle, and Parallel Flaw questions.

 The Midpoint Test will assess your progress after the first four class sessions.
-You’ll take a second in-class, proctored, full-length real released LSAT and review your results.
+You’ll take a second, full-length real released LSAT and review your results.